Chamazulene dosage

 Chamazulene is an aromatic compound belonging to the sesquiterpene family, formed during the distillation of plants such as chamomile (Matricaria chamomilla) or yarrow.
 Its name comes from its intense blue color, characteristic of essential oils rich in this compound.

-It is recognized for its anti-inflammatory, soothing and antioxidant properties , making it a quality marker in many applications in cosmetics, nutraceuticals and phytotherapy.
-The dosage of chamazulene makes it possible to evaluate its concentration in essential oils, extracts or formulations, in order to guarantee the standardization, efficacy and conformity of finished products.
+It is recognized for its anti-inflammatory, soothing, and antioxidant properties , making it a quality marker in many cosmetic, nutraceutical, and phytotherapy applications.
+Chamazulene analysis allows for the evaluation of its concentration in essential oils, extracts, or formulations, ensuring the standardization, efficacy, and conformity of finished products.

 Principle of chamazulene dosage

-Chamazulene is quantified using chromatographic methods adapted to aromatic compounds:
+Chamazulene is quantified using chromatographic methods adapted for aromatic compounds:

-• GC-MS (gas chromatography coupled with mass spectrometry) : allows fine and specific identification of chamazulene, even in complex matrices.
+- GC-MS (gas chromatography coupled with mass spectrometry) : allows for precise and specific identification of chamazulene, even in complex matrices.

-• HPLC (high performance liquid chromatography) : useful for certain cosmetic formulations or non-volatile extracts, ensuring reliable quantification.
+- HPLC (high-performance liquid chromatography) : useful for certain cosmetic formulations or non-volatile extracts, guaranteeing reliable quantification.

-These approaches offer high sensitivity and reproducibility in line with regulatory and industrial standards.
+These approaches offer high sensitivity and reproducibility in accordance with regulatory and industry standards.

 Industrial applications